 Did you know building codes specify that basements, basement bedrooms, and every sleeping room shall have at least one operable emergency and rescue opening?
 Egress means “a way of going out or leaving a place,” and you want your windows to allow for escape in the event of an emergency.
-Especially when your structure has a fire, you need a window that can allow you to get out or a firefighter to get in.
+Especially when your structure has a fire, you need an open window that can allow you to get out or a firefighter to get in.

 Egress Compliant Basement Window Systems

 Our wells provide a more natural and inviting atmosphere than traditional metal options.
 By installing egress windows, you can reduce the dampness in your basement by allowing more natural light to come in.
 For optimal basement protection, you can pair this with a French drain installation.
 We are here to assist you in creating a stunning, safer, and more functional space in your home with our egress window systems.

 The Boman Kemp Window System is an economical solution for taking the basement to a whole new level.
 The complete system includes the Easy-Buck, Easy-Well, Double Insulated Vinyl Window, Safety Grate, Lexan Cover, and Escape Ladder.
 It meets and exceeds the egress requirements of all communities.
 When you partner with Foundation 1, you can get the entire system installed in one go, reducing stress and eliminating the need to work with multiple contractors.
 Your basement bedroom will meet international building code when you install an egress window that provides a means of escape, and you can list this extra bedroom space when you go to sell your home.